See the video version of this blog, here:

 Why is this such a big deal?

 It isn’t.
 Mr. Hamill certainly has had a long and interesting career since December 1976, and he will always be remembered for his part in the Star Wars movies.
-What did or did not happen to his face isn’t very consequential, but I find it really interesting that people still debate this topic, now nearly 40 years after it happened.
+What did or did not happen to his face isn’t very consequential, but I find it really interesting that people still debate this topic, now 40 years after it happened.

 May the face–er, I mean, Force–be with you!